tangollama/cis411_lab1/labreports/LAB_kaiyuenleong.md

 3. Allowing authorized parties to issue queries that traverse the TB's of data stored in your datastore(s).
 4. Enabling researchers to examine patterns of volunteer opportunities as a way of determining future grant investments.

-What archictural pattern(s) will you employee to support each of these needs?
+What architectural pattern(s) will you employee to support each of these needs?
 What will the benefits and consequences be?
 Why are changes needed at all?
 Justify your answers.

-# Extra Credit
-1. Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab, including Step 3).
-2. Augment/improve the assignment.
-Suggest meaningful changes in the assignment and highlight those changes in the extra credit portion of your lab report.
+Cloud Computing Architecture.
+It provides high bandwidth/low latency and masses of storage space for data.
+Architectural changes are needed to support the predicted surge in data while being able to keep latency low.